 You will also need to obtain an 'in-year' transfer application form from your child's current school.
 The form has a section which must be completed by the school.

+The Law:

-The Law: It is unlawful for an admission authority (LA or school governing body) to refuse admission to your child if they have SEN, but has no EHC plan because:
+It is unlawful for an admission authority (LA or school governing body) to refuse admission if a child has SEN, but has no EHC plan because: